Lexus NX vs BMW X1

 Both the Lexus NX and BMW X1 hold a 5-star ANCAP safety rating.
 Adult occupant protection scored 91% for the Lexus NX and 86% for the BMW X1.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, adaptive cruise control, a reversing camera.
 Airbag count is 8 in the Lexus NX and 6 in the BMW X1.

 Feature Showdown

-The Lexus NX features a 14-inch touchscreen, while the BMW X1 gets a 10.7-inch display.
+The Lexus NX features a 9.8-inch touchscreen paired with a 8-inch digital dash, while the BMW X1 gets a 10.7-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Lexus NX stands out with wireless Apple CarPlay/Android Auto, wireless charging and ambient lighting that you will not find on the BMW X1.
 The BMW X1 counters with Apple CarPlay, head-up display, heated front seats and Harman Kardon audio.
 Which feature set matters more depends on your daily routine and priorities.